 It's also common for lawyers to charge their probate clients a flat fee.
 That way, they don't have to keep down-to-the-minute records of how they spend their time.
 (Lawyers don't like keeping track of their "billable hours" any more than clients like paying for all those six-minute intervals.)
 And because they have a good idea of how long an average probate will take, they can charge a fee that will be close to what they would get if they billed by the hour.

-If you agree to pay a flat fee for legal work, make sure you understand what it does and does not cover.
-For example, you may still have to pay separate court filing costs, fees to record documents, or appraiser's fees.
+If you're billed this way, you don't have to worry about running up the bill every time you want to ask a question of the lawyer.
+It can be a more relaxed experience.
+If you agree to pay a flat fee for legal work, make sure you understand what it does and doesn't cover.
+For example, you might still have to pay separate court filing costs, fees to record documents, or appraiser's fees.
+(See "Additional Probate Costs" below.)

 The worst way to pay a probate lawyer—from the estate's point of view—is to pay a percentage of the value of the estate as the fee.
-This is customary only in a few states.
-And even in those states, lawyers are not required by law to collect a percentage fee.
+This is customary in only a few states.
+And even in those states, lawyers aren't required by law to collect a percentage fee.
 You can and should try to negotiate an hourly rate or flat fee with the lawyer.
 But many lawyers prefer the "statutory fee" because it's usually very high in relation to the amount of work they have to do.

 State law allows lawyers to charge a set percentage fee in: